 Self-hosting is an upfront cost that ranges from a few dollars a month to closer to hundreds per year.
 But using a free WordPress.com blog and adding a lot of additional features can get pricey.
 Infographic cost comparison:http://howtomakemyblog.com/wordpress-com-org/

-When it comes down to it, WordPress.com is a valuable tool for users looking for a free option who don’t need to customize or make money off of their site.
+WordPress.com is a useful tool for users who want a free option.
+It is great for those who don’t need to customize or earn money from their site.
 However, getting a self-hosted site through WordPress.org provides the most flexibility, freedom, and opportunity for growth.
 And let’s face it, you’re going to want to use this site to become a moneybags, and WordPress.org allows more freedom for turning your hard work into cold hard cash.